jpulse-net/jpulse-framework/docs/dev/work-items.md

 release prep:
 - run tests, and fix issues
-- assume release: W-104, v1.3.5
+- assume release: W-105, v1.3.6
-- update deliverables in W-104 work-items to document work done (don't make any other changes to this file)
+- update deliverables in W-105 work-items to document work done (don't chaneg status, don't make any other changes to this file)
 - update README.md (## latest release highlights), docs/README.md (## latest release highlights), docs/CHANGELOG.md, and any other doc in docs/ as needed (don't bump version, I'll do that with bump script)
 - update commit-message.txt, following the same format (don't commit)
 - update cursor_log.txt